 (I’m not recommending this strategy either…it’s no coincidence that the second I made friends, I felt lonelier than ever.
 I was getting too walled off inside of my head, too distant.
 That’s the primary benefit of my writing: I’m what not to do.
 Strive for the opposite of all of this.
 You’re welcome.)

 My first friends were nerds.
 And the truth is that I didn’t choose them as friends so much as wind up sitting at the same table with them in the lunch room.
 The nerd table: it wasn’t that anyone wanted to sit there…we were just excluded from all of the other tables.
 We had nowhere else to sit.
 The nerd table is basically a big social lint filter, and some of us just wind up there by process of exclusion.
 Once you’re there, you make do.
 You strike up conversations, try to make the most of it.

 I’m okay referring to my friends as nerds because I was one too.
 The problem is that I was a different breed of nerd.
 I liked books; my friends liked chemistry.
 I liked old French novels and short stories by depressed Russians; they liked fantasy novels and card games featuring ogres and dragons.

 It was hard to feel any kinship with my friends, but I just leaned hard on those two lessons.
 Russian short stories?
 I kept my mouth shut about those (lesson #2).
-And when they talked about dragon spells and magic damage, I just nodded my head like an idiot (lesson #1).
+And when they talked about dragon spells and magic damage, I just nodded in my robot way (lesson #1).